rust-lang/blog.rust-lang.org/content/inside-rust/reducing-target-dir-size-on-nightly.md

 please provide path to the corresponding .rmeta file with full metadata
 ```

 Note that Cargo does not currently ["uplift"][rmeta-uplift] the corresponding `.rmeta` file, even when using `-Zembed-metadata=no`.
-That means that the `.rmeta` file (unlike the `.rlib` file) will not appear in the `target/<profile>` directory after the build of a leaf library completes, and so you must find its location in the nested build directories, e.g. using Cargo's JSON output, if you want to locate it.
+That means that the `.rmeta` file (unlike the `.rlib` file) will not appear as [a final build artifact](https://doc.rust-lang.org/cargo/reference/build-cache.html) in the `target/<profile>` directory after the build of a leaf library completes, and so you must find its location in the nested build directories, e.g. using Cargo's [JSON output](https://doc.rust-lang.org/cargo/reference/external-tools.html#json-messages), if you want to locate it.

 If you are using a different build system than Cargo, then this change will not affect you.